Chad E. Kurtz

 Member

-Chad earned his law degree from Temple University, Beasley School of Law, where he was lead research editor for the Temple Law Review and served as a teaching assistant for a Legal Research and Writing course.
-While at Temple, Chad served as a judicial intern to The Honorable M. Faith Angell, a U.S. Magistrate Judge of the District Court for the Eastern District of Pennsylvania.
-He received his undergraduate degree from Brandeis University and is a member of Phi Beta Kappa.
-He is the president of Brandeis’s Alumni Club of Washington, D.C., and also a member of the Brandeis Lawyers Network committee.
+He earned his law degree from Temple University’s Beasley School of Law, where he was lead research editor for the Temple Law Review and served as a teaching assistant for a Legal Research and Writing course.
+Chad also served as a judicial intern to The Honorable M. Faith Angell, a U.S. Magistrate Judge of the District Court for the Eastern District of Pennsylvania.

 Experience